 Step 6.
 You can save or discard your recordings by clicking on the X button of the player.

-Camtasia is a great media creation tool used to make recordings from your screen, webcam or microphone, but also includes an amazing video editor where you can polish your clips.
+Camtasia is a great media creation tool used to make recordings from your screen, webcam or microphone, and it's also a video editing software where you can make edits and polish your clips.

 It took me a while to download and install the Camtasia Studio for its installer takes spaces around 488 MB, which is larger than all screen recorder within our picks.